 ExpressVPN does a great job of providing user-friendly clients for the devices you are most likely to use.
 Some of these are stand-alone apps, while others are extensions for the top web browsers.

-When we wrote this review (April 2019) ExpressVPN had full clients for the following operating systems:
+When we wrote this review, ExpressVPN had full clients for the following operating systems:

 If the device you want to connect to isn’t in the list above, that doesn’t mean ExpressVPN won’t work with it.
 You need to install the VPN on some devices manually.
-You can look for manual setup tutorials for various devices here.
+You can look for manual setup tutorials for various devices on the website.

 ExpressVPN also does a good job of making the interfaces match across the board.
 Here’s what the ExpressVPN Client interface looks like.
 Normally you will just see the window on the right.
 I’ve opened the Options window as well to show how neatly it is all organized.